ohscar/rmalloc/doc/paper/design.rst

 Design Background
 ===================
-To get started with my allocator, I started implementing a buddy allocator since the basics of the buddy allocator is used in the allocators I've included in my comparison.
-(Evans 2006) Since a buddy allocator's two main modes of operation is splitting and joining blocks, care needs to be taken that these two operations are as quick as possible.
+To get started with my allocator, I started implementing a buddy allocator since the basics of the buddy allocator is used in the allocators I've included in my comparison, (Evans 2006).
+Since a buddy allocator's two main modes of operation are splitting and joining blocks, care needs to be taken that these two operations are as quick as possible.

 During development, I quickly realized the fact that picking the wrong data structure for storing the block list made